Canada Turns 150! 4 Ways to Celebrate When You Study English in Canada

 Go To a Canadian Film Festival to See Creative Canadian Work

-Watching movies is a great way to practice your English.
+Watching movies is a great way to practise your English.
 It can also be a lot of fun!
 To celebrate Canada’s 150th anniversary, there are many special film events going on in Canada.

 The “Canada on Screen” event will take place across Canada in 2017, and will show many different Canadian movies.
 There is also the Hot Docs festival in Toronto, which will have a “Canada 150” collection of documentaries made by local filmmakers.
 Expose yourself to new ideas and improve your English by visiting one of these events during your studies!